AliCW/reCAPTCHAv3-demo/README.md

 # reCAPTCHAv3-demo
-Google reCAPTCHA v3 demonstration (https://www.google.com/recaptcha/about/) utilising a backend in Django & frontend in React JS & webpack (https://webpack.js.org/).
+Google reCAPTCHA-v3 demonstration (https://www.google.com/recaptcha/about/) utilising a backend in Django & frontend with React JS & webpack (https://webpack.js.org/).
 Success & failure messages are passed to the user with a passing score, datestamp and failure message (if applicable).

 # Setup